induktio/thinker/Details.md

 ========================
 Thinker's in-game menu shows the mod version information and provides statistics about the factions and spent game time if a game is loaded.
 In addition, some Thinker config options can be adjusted from its sub menu.
 When the game is in the main menu, it is also possible to adjust Special Scenario Rules for new random maps started from there.
 Selecting any special rules will override all rules even when starting a new scenario, so leave all the choices in the dialog empty to use preset scenario rules.

 Statistics feature calculates mineral and energy production numbers after multiplier facility effects are applied.
 However the mineral output bonus provided by Space Elevator is ignored in this step.
-Energy calculation also does not substract inefficiency from the final number.
+Energy calculation also does not subtract inefficiency from the final number.

 Render base info feature draws colored labels around various bases to identify them more easily and shows more details on the world map.
 HQ bases are highlighted with a white label.
 Player-owned bases that are about to drone riot or enter the golden age are highlighted with colored labels.
 Bases that have Flechette Defense System or Geo Survey Pods are highlighted with a blue label.